Rye, New York: Transportation

 The Rye train station provides commuter rail service to Grand Central Terminal in New York City or Stamford and New Haven-Union Station via the Metro-North Railroad's New Haven Line.
 The Bee-Line Bus System provides bus service to Rye on routes 13 and 61 with additional seasonal service to Rye Playland on routes 75 and 91.

 Police department

-The City of Rye police department has 36 sworn-in officers police officers and about six auxiliary police officers.
-They operate a fleet of Ford Crown Victorias, Chevrolet Tahoes, and one military-surplus truck used for emergency services.
-There is also one Toyota Prius for parking enforcement.
+Rye Police Department has 36 sworn police officers.
 The Rye Auxiliary Police is an all-volunteer force that provides assistance when needed.
-The Westchester County Police also patrols several areas of Rye, such as Playland Park, and The Marshlands.
-New York State Police patrols Interstate 95 and 287 while the MTA Police patrols the Rye Train station and property within the Metro North right-of-way.
+The Westchester County Police also patrol areas of Rye.
+New York State Police patrols Interstate 95 and 287, and MTA Police patrol the Rye Train station and property within the Metro North right-of-way.

 Fire department

-The City of Rye Fire Department is a combination department consisting of 100 volunteer firefighters (only 20 active) and 21 career firefighters of which 4–5 are on duty at all times.
-The department has two fire stations and man three engines, two ladders, two utility units, and two command vehicles.
-The Rye Fire Department responds to approximately 1,000 emergency calls annually and does not respond to medical calls.
+Rye Fire Department has 100 volunteer firefighters and 21 paid firefighters.
+The department has two fire stations.

 Emergency medical services

 Emergency medical service is provided by Port Chester-Rye-Rye Brook EMS at the Advanced Life Support Level (ALS).
-They are a combination agency with 50 members (30 paid EMTs, 15 paramedics and five volunteers).
+The agency has 30 paid EMTs, 15 paramedics and five volunteers.
 They operate up to five ALS ambulances and three paramedic flycars from their station in Port Chester and responds to over 5,000 calls a year between Port Chester, Rye and Rye Brook.